 This is supposed to be a picture of Edwards taken in 1936 by Walker Edwards.
 Was it taken from the same bridge as my photograph no. 1 above?
 Was there once another bridge or crossover from which Evans took this frame?
 Where is the church on the left?
 I think the 1936 photograph may be mis-labeled and show another town.
 But it is not Bolton nor Bovina.

 Front Street parallels the KCS tracks.
 The city hall is there, with the police department a short distance away.

 |205 Magnolia St., Edwards, MS|

-The 2017 photographs were taken with a Yashica Electro 35CC compact rangefinder camera on Ilford Delta 100 film.
+I took the 2017 photographs with my Yashica Electro 35CC compact rangefinder camera on Ilford Delta 100 film.
 There was rain and drizzle, and the contrast worked out perfectly with this film and development.
 I bought this little Yashica as a convenient walkabout camera for an upcoming trip to Nepal.
-The 35mm f/1.8 Color Yashinon-DX lens, a Sonnar type, is very high quality.
-The film was developed by Praus Productions in Rochester, NY.
+The 35mm ƒ/1.8 Color Yashinon-DX lens, a Sonnar type, is very high quality.
+Praus Productions in Rochester, NY developed the film.

 The 2008 frame of the old Chevrolets is from Kodak Panatomic-X film, taken with a Fujifilm GW690II medium format camera.